iharshcheema/iharshcheema/README.md

 ###

-<p align="left">I am Harshdeep, a third-year engineering student at Maharishi Markandeshwar University, specializing in  coding Node.js applications.
+<p align="left">I am Harshdeep, a third-year engineering student at Maharishi Markandeshwar University, specializing in  coding MERN applications.
 I have a strong passion for coding and am proficient in HTML, CSS, JavaScript, React.js, Node.js, Express.js, MongoDB, Tailwind, and Mongoose.
 I am dedicated to continuously improving my skills in backend development.</p>

 ###